 When I was one of four mouths my father had to feed, he would work odd jobs in addition to his full-time job in the Post Office.
 For one of those jobs, my Dad was paid to go to drive-in movies.
-When the grounds opened, he would be among the first to pay admission and drive in.
+When the grounds opened, he would be among the first to pay admission and… drive in.
 He would select a place to park not with a great view of the huge white movie screen, but with a clear and unobstructed view of the admissions kiosk.
-Each time a car came through the kiosk, he would press the button of a hand-held clicker.
+Each time a car came through the kiosk, he would press the button of a hand-held clicker, counting the driver and passengers.

 My dad would take us kids partly as a treat, but mostly to give him cover.
-A lone man attending the drive-in night after night, with no date to wrestle or kids to yell at to be quiet, might draw management’s attention.
+A lone man attending the drive-in night after night, with no date to wrestle or kids to yell at, might draw attention.

 Some of the movies we kids watched, far more than once, were: It’s a Mad Mad Mad Mad World, The Incredible Mr. Limpet, The Unsinkable Molly Brown.
 Then there came a gap of several years.
 Maybe my dad was driving a taxi during those years, or cutting trees to clear land and sell firewood.
 We were a bit older, in double-digit ages, and eating more than ever, when the drive-in movies resumed, and we watched Thoroughly Modern Millie, The Dirty Dozen, The Green Berets.
 After that, my dad may have gone back to driving a cab after work.
 And I suspect we kids began to decline his invitations to count cars at the drive-in, choosing to pursue newer interests, like sports, drums, guitars, bicycles, and eventually, cheap Mexican marijuana.